SAIF: Sparse Adversarial and Imperceptible Attack Framework: Related Works

-\paragraph{Magnitude-Constrained Adversarial Attacks.} The first discovered adversarial attack \cite{42503} uses box-constrained L-BFGS to minimize the $\ell_2$ norm of additive distortion, however, it is slow and does not scale to larger inputs.
-To overcome speed limitations, the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} uses $\ell_{\infty}$ constrained gradient ascent steps w.r.t. the loss gradient for each pixel, to compute an efficient attack but with poor convergence.
-Projected Gradient Descent (PGD) is another optimization-based attack algorithm that is fast and computationally cheap, but yields solutions closer to the boundary and often fails to converge \cite{madry2018towards}.
-Auto-attack \cite{croce2020reliable} addresses the convergence limitations of PGD.
-Nevertheless, each of these attacks distorts all the image pixels, potentially leading to high visual perceptibility.
-We address this shortcoming by explicitly constraining the sparsity of the adversarial perturbations. \paragraph{Sparsity-Constrained Adversarial Attacks.} The Jacobian-based Saliency Map Attack (JSMA) denotes pixel-wise saliency by backpropagated gradient magnitudes, then searches over the most salient pixels for a sparse targeted perturbation \cite{papernot2016limitations}.
+\paragraph{Sparsity-Constrained Adversarial Attacks.} The Jacobian-based Saliency Map Attack (JSMA) denotes pixel-wise saliency by backpropagated gradient magnitudes, then searches over the most salient pixels for a sparse targeted perturbation \citep{papernot2016limitations}.
 This attack is slow and fails to scale to larger images.
-SparseFool \cite{modas2019sparsefool} extends DeepFool \cite{moosavi2016deepfool} to craft a sparse attack that lies within the valid pixel magnitude bounds.
-The attack, however, is untargeted. \cite{croce2019sparse} devises a black-box attack by exhaustively evaluating the impact of each pixel on logits and then randomly sample across the most salient pixels to find a feasible sparse combination.
+SparseFool \citep{modas2019sparsefool} extends DeepFool \citep{moosavi2016deepfool} to a sparse attack within the valid pixel magnitude bounds.
+The attack, however, is untargeted. \citet{croce2019sparse} devise a black-box attacks PGD $\ell_0 + \ell_\infty$ and PGD $\ell_0 + \sigma$ by evaluating the impact of each pixel on logits and randomly sampling salient pixels to find a feasible sparse combination.
 Similar to JSMA, these attacks are expensive to compute, visually noticeable, and unstructured.
-StrAttack \cite{xu2019structured} uses ADMM (Alternating Direction Method of Multipliers) to optimize for group sparsity and perturbation magnitude constraints, but these perturbations are computationally expensive to obtain, visually noticeable, and of low sparsity.
-Among generator-based methods, GreedyFool \cite{dong2020greedyfool} proposes a two-stage approach to greedily sparsify perturbations obtained from a generator.
-Similarly, TSAA \cite{he2022transferable} generates sparse, magnitude-constrained adversarial attacks with high black-box transferability.
+The same limitations hold for SA-MOO \citep{williams2023black}.
+StrAttack \citep{xu2019structured} uses ADMM (Alternating Direction Method of Multipliers) to optimize for group sparsity and perturbation magnitude constraints, but the perturbations are computationally expensive, visually noticeable, and of low sparsity.
+SAPF \citep{fan2020sparse} also uses ADMM with projections to solve a factorized objective.
+It fails to converge for a tighter sparsity budget, requires extensive hyperparameter tuning, and has a prohibitively long running time.
+Among generator-based methods, \cite{dong2020greedyfool} propose GreedyFool, a two-stage approach to greedily sparsify perturbations obtained from a generator.
+Similarly, TSAA \citep{he2022transferable} generates sparse, magnitude-constrained adversarial attacks with high black-box transferability.
 The perturbations are typically spatially contiguous and are therefore more noticeable than other sparse attacks.
-The design of our attack, as well as employing Frank-Wolfe for optimization, helps us achieve highly sparse and inconspicuous adversarial examples. \paragraph{Adversarial Attacks and Interpretability.} A fairly novel research direction is to study adversarial examples and model explanations in conjunction, by noting the overlap between core ideas in the domains.
-On simple datasets such as MNIST, \cite{ignatiev2019relating} demonstrates a hitting set duality between model explanations and adversarial examples.
-Similarly, \cite{pmlr-v162-wang22e} leverages adversarial attacks to devise a novel model explainer.
-Another work examines the correspondence of attack perturbations with discriminative image features \cite{xu2019structured}.
-We formulate our attack with an explicit sparsity constraint which helps outline only the most vulnerable pixels in an image.
-We also empirically analyze the overlap of adversarial perturbations and salient regions in images.
+The design of our attack, and employing Frank-Wolfe for optimization, yield highly sparse and inconspicuous adversarial examples efficiently.